NSNolan/LockerRoom/README.md

 And double-clicking an encrypted lockbox will prompt the user to decrypt it:
 ![](Images/Locker-Room-Decrypt-Lockbox.png)

 Encryption does not require an external hardware device to be present because only previously enrolled keys are used.
-Decryption does require an external hardware device to be present because the private key stored on the external hardware device is needed for decryption.
+Decryption always requires an external hardware device to be present because the private key stored on the external hardware device is needed for decryption.
 After an encrypted lockbox is selected for decryption, Locker Room will wait for an external hardware device to become present.
 If the lockbox was encrypted using an enrolled key corresponding to the presented external hardware device then the decryption process will complete.

 ### Experimental Details